-- 3. If it is clear that the Participant Family caused the reported condition, the Family is responsible for correction of the condition within the same timeframes.
-10 Otherwise, the Owner is responsible for the correction. - 4.
+- i.
+Any other condition subsequently identified by HUD as life-threatening in a notice published in the Federal Register - If a Participant Family or government official reports a condition that is not life-threatening then LMHA will inspect the unit within 15 days of receiving the notification11.
+Non life-threatening conditions must be corrected within 30 days.12 - 3.
+If it is clear that the Participant Family caused the reported condition, the Family is responsible for correction of the condition within the same timeframes.
+13 Otherwise, the Owner is responsible for the correction. - 4.
 If the Owner fails to correct the HQS failed item(s) after proper notification has been given, LMHA will abate payment and terminate the contract in accordance with Sections 12 and 17 of this Administrative Plan. - 5.
 If the Participant fails to correct the HQS failed item(s) that are Family-caused after proper notification has been given, LMHA will terminate assistance for the Family in accordance with Sections 12 and 17. - 6.
-At the sole discretion of LMHA, extensions of up to 30 calendar days may be granted to permit an Owner to complete repairs.11 - 7.
+At the sole discretion of LMHA, extensions of up to 30 calendar days may be granted to permit an Owner to complete repairs.14 - 7.
 If repairs are not completed within 60 calendar days after the initial inspection date, LMHA will abate the rent and cancel the HAP contract for Owner noncompliance. - a.
 Appropriate extensions will be granted if a severe weather condition exists for such items as exterior painting and outside concrete work for porches, steps, and sidewalks.

-C. Units in Exception Payment Standard Areas12
+C. Units in Exception Payment Standard Areas15